 We had heard a lot about "Americana at Brand" in Glendale, but had never been there.
-As my family and I were at Travel Town - here's a link - we decided to drive the extra three miles to see what it was all about.
+As my family and I were at Travel Town (here's a link to the previous entry) we decided to drive the extra three miles to see what it was all about.
 Pictured above, driving south along Brand Blvd in Glendale.

 Americana at Brand, a large outdoor shopping center, opened in May of 2008.

 Located at Brand Blvd and a street called Americana Way, it's the creation of Los Angeles area developer Rick Caruso.
 Caruso also developed "The Grove" next to Farmer's Market (in the Fairfax District of Los Angeles).
-Here's their website: www.americanaatbrand.com
+Here's a link to their website.